 As an internationally trained engineer, finding a job in engineering does not necessarily mean that one has to become a PEng or professionally licensed engineer.
 The most important step is to get into the door of the engineering industry.
 How?
 Through related jobs such as engineering technician, technologist, etc (see story in CFNet entitled "Alternative Pathways for Engineers").

 Boni Solano together with his wife and daughter came from the Philippines to Canada in 2000.
-He has civil engineering background with international experience in civil, mechanical and electrical design and drafting works.
+He has a civil engineering background with international experience in civil, mechanical and electrical design and drafting works.
 His expertise includes AutoCAD drafting, programming and computer hardware, with strong knowledge of computer applications like MSWord and Excel.

 The position advertised in Western Coal, a Vancouver-based junior mining company, was for "CAD technician".
 While Boni had CAD background, he did not have experience in mining.
-Nevertheless he applied for the job, and in fact submitted his application after the deadline.
+Nevertheless he applied for the job, and in fact, submitted his application after the deadline.
 Boni was called for an interview and after the interview, was offered the job.

 Jim Proc was the senior mine engineer who interviewed Boni.
 Asked why he considered Boni's resume even if it was late, he replied that they did not have many suitable applications for the position then.
-He explained that small companies typically get less applications than larger companies who have more generous compensation benefits and more detailed/specific job descriptions.
+He explained that small companies typically get fewer applications than larger companies who have more generous compensation benefits and more detailed/specific job descriptions.
 Smaller companies have much broader scopes for each position and therefore fitting into the position may be easier for applicants.

 Jim further stated that Boni's resume showed he had skills in AutoCad, and that he had civil engineering experience.
 Civil engineering experience helps in drafting mining-related infrastructure projects which the company also undertook.

 Jim cited several reasons for hiring Boni: "He was very fluent in English.
 Boni was obviously overqualified for the job, but he had an open mind and was prepared to do whatever is required to get the job done.
-He had ability to do CAD work.
+He had the ability to do CAD work.
 His knowledge in civil engineering was an asset even if he was not experienced in mining."

-To the question how important "Canadian experience" is to him when hiring, Jim replied, "It's not really the Canadian experience per se that is important.
+To the question of how important "Canadian experience" is to him when hiring, Jim replied, "It's not really the Canadian experience per se that is important.
 It's what it says about whether the applicant will likely fit into the working environment, whether he would be able to communicate with others.
 So if at the interview, we see that the applicant clearly has good communication skills, and will be comfortable with the team, the Canadian experience criteria will not matter as much."

 Jim further explained, "In engineering, there are enough possible technical challenges to overcome for an immigrant new to the country.
 There are other team members to help with technical challenges; in language skills, nobody else can help the applicant except himself."